Kabyle people: Kingdom of Ait Abbas and Kingdom of Kuku

-The Kabyle were relatively independent of outside control during the period of Ottoman Empire rule in North Africa.
+The Kabyles were relatively independent of outside control during the period of Ottoman Empire rule in North Africa.
 They lived primarily in three different kingdoms: the Kingdom of Kuku, the Kingdom of Ait Abbas, and the principality of Aït Jubar.
 Kabylia was the last part of northern Algeria to be colonised by the French during the years 1854–1857, despite vigorous resistance.
 Such leaders as Lalla Fatma N'Soumer continued the resistance as late as Mokrani's rebellion in 1871.

 French colonists invented the Kabyle myth in the 19th century which asserted that the Kabyle people were more predisposed than Arabs to assimilate into "French civilization."
 Lacoste explained that "turning the Arabs into invaders was one way of legitimizing the French presence".

 Lalla Fatma N'Soumer of Tariqa led the resistance against French colonization 1851–1857.

-Kabyle villages were ruled through an indirect administration based on the preservation of Kabyle traditional political institutions such as the village’s assemblies djemaas, this institution played a central role in the Kabyle’s self-governing.
-The djemaas would resolve disputes between the village’s inhabitants and edict the customary law rules.
+Kabyle villages were ruled through an indirect administration based on the preservation of Kabyle traditional political institutions such as the village's assemblies djemaas, this institution played a central role in the Kabyle's self-governing.
+The djemaas would resolve disputes between the village's inhabitants and edict the customary law rules.
 French officials confiscated much land from the more recalcitrant tribes and granted it to colonists, who became known as pieds-noirs During this period, the French carried out many arrests and deported resisters, mainly to New Caledonia in the South Pacific.
 Due to French colonization, many Kabyle emigrated to other areas inside and outside Algeria.
 Over time, immigrant workers also began to go to France.

 In the 1920s, Algerian immigrant workers in France organized the first party promoting Algerians independence.
 Messali Hadj, Imache Amar, Si Djilani Mohammed, and Belkacem Radjef rapidly built a strong following throughout France and Algeria in the 1930s.
 They developed militants who became vital to the fighting for an independent Algeria.
 This became widespread after World War II.

-Since Algeria gained independence in 1962, tensions have arisen between Kabylie and the central government on several occasions.
+Since Algeria gained independence in 1962, tensions have arisen between Kabylia and the central government on several occasions.
 In July 1962, the FLN (National Liberation Front) was split rather than united.
 Indeed, many actors who contributed to independence wanted a share of power but the ALN (National Liberation Army) directed by Houari Boumédiène, joined by Ahmed Ben Bella, had the upper hand because of their military forces.